AlexandraAurora/HATE/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Report a bug to help improve HATE
+about: Report a bug in HATE.
 title: ''
 labels: bug
-assignees: vyolit
+assignees: AlexandraAurora

 ---

 **Describe the bug:**

-**Steps to reproduce the behavior:**
+**Steps to reproduce:**

-**Crash log:**
+**Crash log (if applicable):**
-Upload your log file to pastebin and paste the link here.
+Upload your log file to Pastebin and paste the link here.

 **System information:**
 - iOS version: